DPL, PG plan ‘Pre-July 2’ event

 “We want to create some buzz in the Dominican and Latin America about the affiliation between DPL and Perfect Game and the collaboration that we have started, just to get more of the top players involved,” Mejia said.
 “We also want the 2013 class evaluated so they can participate in Perfect Game events the following year or even this coming year.”

 Ideally, Mejia said, the early exposure for the 15-year-olds will lead to more opportunities for them at Perfect Game events as early as this summer.
-The main issue for the youngsters is working through the process involved in securing a U.S. travel visa.
+The main issue for the youngsters is working through the process involved in securing a U.S. visa.

 “The idea is to evaluate the player first and then know his situation and know what (PG) event might fit him,” Mejia said, adding there are efforts under way to include elite Dominican prospects in the Perfect Game All-American Classic and also to send a DPL team to the PG WWBA World Championship in Jupiter, Fla., in late October.

 “We’re looking to have more of the DPL guys participate in (PG) events throughout the summer and into the winter and spring,” he said.